yarinmozes/Assembler/README.md

 "Score: 100

 Running results:
-   Compiles without errors and runs and produces outputs.
+   Compiles without errors,runs and produces outputs.
    The outputs are normal.

 The code: